Dref360/dref360.github.io/_posts/2021-11-21-baal_hf_ece.md

 ![](https://i.imgur.com/WZCdroM.png)

 We want to minimize the gaps in this diagram.
 In this post, we will improve a model's calibration using HuggingFace and BaaL.
+[The notebook is available here.](https://gist.github.com/Dref360/6a6fba8066a3346c53daaf6b961cffc5)

 #### Load our HuggingFace Pipeline and Dataset.